-The purpose of a p' chart is to evaluate process stability when counting the fraction defective (or in many healthcare applications, the fraction meeting requirements).
+The purpose of a p Chart is to evaluate process stability when counting the fraction defective (or in many healthcare applications, the fraction meeting requirements).
 The p chart works for most data sets.
-However, if your data meets certain criteria you may need to consider an XmR chart or a Laney or p prime chart.
+However, if your data meets certain criteria you may need to consider an XmR chart or a Laney p' Chart (p Prime).

 Consider an XmR chart if the denominator does not vary widely from sample to sample and your p chart looks like the one below where the control limits seem too narrow for the data and most points are highlighted as unstable.